pagkly/Zed/Investopedia4/Going Public.md

 ### 4\.
 Letter of Intent With Investment Bank

-Now the company selects an investment bank and issues a [[letter of intent]](https://www.investopedia.com/terms/l/letterofintent.asp) to formalize the relationship and outline the investment bank's fees, offering size, price ranges, and other parameters.
+Now the company selects an investment bank and issues a [[letter of intent]](https://www.investopedia.com/terms/l/letterofintent.asp) to formalize the relationship and outline the investment bank's fees, [[Offering|offering]] size, price ranges, and other parameters.

 ### 5\.
 Draft Prospectus